 - Remove from muffin pans and allow to cool on wire rack.

-- Using electric mixer, stir together in large bowl: butter, powdered sugar, apple pie spice, cinnamon, and salt.
+- In large bowl, beat butter until light and fluffy.
+Add powdered sugar in batches.
+Add apple pie spice, cinnamon, and salt.
 Scrape sides and mix thoroughly.
 Add vanilla and beat on high until light and fluffy.

-- Stir caramel to loosen it up, it will be thick.
-Using 2 teaspoons, drop dollops of caramel onto buttercream still in bowl.
-Swirl caramel using spatula leaving streaks and chunks even.
+- Stir canned caramel to loosen it up, it should be thick.
+If it's not thick, briefly refrigerate.
+Drop dollops of caramel onto buttercream still in bowl.
+Briefly swirl caramel using spatula leaving streaks and chunks.
+Don't over mix; the caramel chunks make some of the best stripes in the frosting.

 - Pipe frosting onto cooled cupcakes.
 Enjoy!